-In the Singapore market, there are many types of toilet bowls.
+In the Singapore market, there are many types of toilet bowls to choose from and you would want the best for your home.
 And each toilet bowl flush system is different from the other types of flush system.
-Here are some of the flush system that are available on the market.
+Here are some of the flush systems that are available in the market.

-- Dual Flush Tank; This is designed to let users select two different levels of water usage depending on how much waste is available.
+- Dual Flush Tank: This is designed to let users select two different levels of water usage depending on how much waste is available.
 The partial flush is designed for liquid waste whereas the full flush is for solid waste.
-This is more environmentally friendly and helps to save water.
-It also helps cost utility bills and save money too
+This is more environmentally friendly and helps to save water in your toilet.
+It also helps with the cost utility bills and saves money too.

-- Pressure Assisted Toilet Flush System; This type of toilet bowl uses a high-pressure system that allows the toilet to use low flush volumes of water compared to other toilet flush systems.
-This system is noisier than compared to the other systems.
+- Pressure Assisted Toilet Flush System: This type of toilet bowl uses a high-pressure system that allows the toilet to use low flush volumes of water compared to other toilet flush systems.
+This system is noisier compared to other systems.

-- Elevated flush tank; This is one of the older flush system that has since been replaced from most HDB flats.
+- Elevated Flush Tank: This is one of the older flush systems that have since been replaced from most HDB flats.
 Although you can still see them in squat toilets.
-This flush system makes use of a floating ball valve to enable the flushing to happen when the chain is pull on.
+This flush system makes use of a floating ball valve to enable the flushing to happen when the chain is pulled on.

-- Double cyclone flush system; This is one of the latest flush system whereby it uses two nozzles instead of rim holes.
+- Double Cyclone Flush System: This is one of the latest flush systems where it uses two nozzles instead of rim holes.
 Assisted with a propulsion system, more water is directed to the cistern generating a more efficient flush than the rest of the systems.